 Intra-state armed conflicts reflect deep structural patterns of (real or perceived) exclusion in state-society relations.
 Collective mobilisations for violent rebellion often result from shared grievances among marginalised social and political actors, demanding greater participation in governance and socio-economic development.
-Effective and sustainable peace processes thus require new political settlements to (re)establish legitimate and accountable governance, based on a participatory state-society relationship.
+IPS project is effective and sustainable peace processes thus require new political settlement to (re)establish legitimate and accountable governance, based on a participatory state-society relationship.

 International peacebuilding and development agencies have therefore rightly placed inclusion and participation at the heart of their peace settlement and state-building support agendas.
 This project seeks to ‘unpack’ and analyse these concepts in a critical and systematic manner.